lawrennd/talks/_business/data-first-culture-november-24.md

   rational, data-driven and automated.
 The first step to digital transformation is mapping the world of atoms (material, customers, logistic networks) into the world of bits.
 But the real challenges may start once this is complete.
-In this talk we introduce the notion of 'post digital transformation': the challenges of doing business in a digital world.
+In this talk we consider the challenge of bringing technology to bear on the problems we care about, how to "bridge the innovation economy".
 date: 2024-11-07
 time: "9:00"
 pptx: False